Larasquad/filter/README.md

 # Larasquad Filter

-This package allows you to filter resource based on a request in a simple way.
-The
+This package allows you to filter resource based on a request in a simple way and makes you controller code clean.

 ## Basic usage
 Make a filter class and extend it by